Get free heat pump quotes

 One coil absorbs heat from the environment (air, ground, or water), turning the refrigerant into a gas.
 The gas then compresses and releases this heat at the second coil, warming the target space.
 The process is reversible for cooling.

-All very cool (no pun intended), but all that fancy stuff requires a lot of moving parts.
+All very useful, but all that fancy stuff requires a lot of moving parts.
 For this reason, like most machines, they can be prone to breaking down from time to time.

 In this article, we’ll discuss each possible problem, its potential causes, and the solutions so you can feel confident about owning a heat pump.